 Remember you're not alone in this process.
-Online training, pre-sales support, and post-sales support are always free.
+Training, pre-sales support, and post-sales support are always free.

 How-to videos, archived webinars, and product documentation are always available on our website, www.opto22.com.
+Or for groov, see groov.com.